Nestle's Milkybar targets healthy sweet spot with designer sugar

 "Health is important, but ... many consumers are not ready to give up taste," Vontobel analyst Jean-Philippe Bertschy said.
 "If you could have a tablet of chocolate with the same taste with 30 percent less sugar, I think consumers would jump on it."

-Nestle's marketing chief says the aim of the new chocolate, which underwent more than 300 recipe tweaks, is to give parents the option of a healthier treat for their children.
+Nestle's marketing chief says the aim of the new chocolate, which underwent more than 300 recipe tweaks, is to give parents the option of a better treat for their children.

 Unlike the original plain white Milkybar chocolate, Wowsomes have a chocolate shell around a creamy center containing both the lighter sugar and crisped oat cereal.